derekrjohnson/Network-Protocols/README.md

 ARP broadcasts clutter the netowrk, and is inefficent.
 This is why ARP information is cahched by the systems on the LAN both endpoints and routers.

+### MAC Spoofing

+MAC addresses are meant to be "unique," but they're actually easily changed and rarely verified.
+What problems could this cause?

+o Bypass MAC-based network access controls
+• Switches and/or Wireless AP’s may restrict access to registered MACs only o Impersonating another user/system
+• Harder to trace actions back to user/system o Denial of Service
+• Can cause network issues and potentially prevent access to system being spoofed o Redirect Traffic
+• Spoofing default gateway or server can result in traffic being redirected to attacker